jesusangelm/elixir-school/lessons/specifics/ets.md

  {"spork", 30, ["ruby", "elixir"]}]
 ```

-Whole `select/2` allows for finer control over what we retrieve and how we return it, this syntax is quite unfriendly and only grows more so when we introduce guards.
-Thankfully for us there's a helper method, `fun2ms/1`, that takes a function and returns a match_spec.
+Although `select/2` allows for finer control over what and how we retrieve records, the syntax is quite unfriendly and will only grow more so.
+Thankfully for us there's `fun2ms/1` which can transform a function into a match_spec, now we are able to create queries using the familiar function syntax.

-This allows us to use the familiar function syntax generate the match_specs we need.
-Using `fun2ms/2` and `select/2` let's find all usernames with 2 or more languages:
+Let's use `fun2ms/2` and `select/2` to find all usernames with 2 or more languages:

 ```elixir
 iex> fun = :ets.fun2ms(fn {username, _, langs} when length(langs) > 2 -> username end)